Dilbert: Language

-Adams has invited readers to invent words that have become popular among fans in describing their own office environments, such as induhvidual.
+Adams invited readers to invent words that have become popular among fans in describing their own office environments, such as induhvidual.
 This term is based on the American English slang expression "duh!"
 The conscious misspelling of individual as induhvidual is a pejorative term for people who are not in Dogbert's New Ruling Class (DNRC).
 Its coining is explained in Dilbert Newsletter #6.
 The strip has also popularized the usage of the terms cow-orker and PHB.

 Management

 In 1997, Adams masqueraded as a management consultant to Logitech executives (as Ray Mebert), with the cooperation of the company's vice-chairman.
 He acted in much the way that he portrays management consultants in the comic strip, with an arrogant manner and bizarre suggestions, such as comparing mission statements to broccoli soup.
 He convinced the executives to change their existing mission statement for their New Ventures Group from "provide Logitech with profitable growth and related new business areas" to "scout profitable growth opportunities in relationships, both internally and externally, in emerging, mission-inclusive markets, and explore new paradigms and then filter and communicate and evangelize the findings".

-Adams has worked with companies to develop "dream" products for Dilbert and company.
+Adams worked with companies to develop "dream" products for Dilbert and company.
 In 2001, he collaborated with design company IDEO to come up with the "perfect cubicle", since many of the Dilbert strips make fun of the standard cubicle desk and the environment that it creates.

 This project was followed in 2004 with designs for Dilbert's Ultimate House (abbreviated as DUH).
 An energy-efficient building was the result, designed to prevent many of the little problems that seem to creep into a normal building.
 For instance, to save time spent buying and decorating a Christmas tree every year, the house has a large (yet unapparent) closet adjacent to the living room where the tree can be stored from year to year.